Skip to main content

 2. Orchestrator

-• Verifies your signature.
+• Verifies the user signature.

 • Decrypts the intent.

-• Selects an optimal Executor Wallet.
+• Selects an Executor Wallet.

-• Monitors the blockchain for settlement.
+• Monitors the chain for settlement.

 3. Executor Wallets